vzeman/confoot/content/us/terms-of-service.md

 ## 6. Limitation of Liability

-To the fullest extent permitted by law, ConFoot shall not be liable for any indirect, incidental, special, consequential, or punitive damages, including but not limited to loss of profits, data, use, or goodwill.
+To the fullest extent permitted by law, ConFoot shall not be liable for any indirect, incidental, special, consequential, or punitive damages, including but not limited to, loss of profits, data, use, or goodwill.

 ## 7. Warranty Disclaimer